 Regardless of which service you choose, the cost associated with shipping a package will vary depending on its size.
 To make sure you’re paying the right amount for shipping, it’s essential to know the exact dimensions of the box you’re sending your item in.
 Use a dependable measuring tool to find the length, width, and height of the box.
 You can then use these measurements to calculate other metrics like total size and dimensional weight, contributing to the package’s billable weight.
 This guide will help you choose the correct shipping box dimension to fit your business needs.

 To produce the right-sized box for your product, you need to communicate your desired box dimensions to your packaging provider.
 However, knowing how to measure a box accurately isn’t as straightforward as it seems.
 A simple mismeasurement can cause a costly and time-consuming setback to your packaging project.

-Interior vs. Exterior Dimensions of a Packaging Box
+Interior vs. Exterior Box Dimensions Of A Package